99MGMT Blog

 4. Mention emergency care.

 Let the patient know that, up until the deadline you provide or until they find a new provider (whichever comes first), you WILL provide emergency care.
-You may also offer to refill prescriptions during this period of time if you feel so inclined.
+You may also offer to refill prescriptions during this period if you feel so inclined.

 5. Offer to transfer medical records.

 Patients have a right to either get a copy of their medical records directly from you or to have you transfer them to their new provider.
-You may want to include an authorization to release medical records form with the termination letter.
+You may want to include an authorization to release medical records form with the dismissal letter.

 Some doctors prefer to send the letter by certified mail, but there is no legal requirement for doing that.
 Keep in mind that a certified letter must be signed for and, in some cases, the person receiving a certified one must go to the post office to get it.
 Many people do ignore certified mail, and technically never “receive” it.